open-resources/stats_bank/content/public/003.Probability/Topic Outcome/22-31-defining-probability-q31/22-31-defining-probability-q31.md

 myst:
   substitutions:
     params_vars_title: True or false
-    params_vars_question1: If a die is tossed many times and the last three tosses are all five, then the chance that the next toss will be five is somewhat less than 50%.
+    params_vars_question1: If a fair coin is tossed many times and the last eight tosses are all heads, then the chance that the next toss will be heads is somewhat less than 50%.
     params_vars_question1_ans: False.
 These are independent trials.
     params_part1_ans1_value: 'True'
     params_part1_ans1_feedback: False.
 These are independent trials.